sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

     The date the payment was received
 PaymentDateDue
-    If this is a recurring payment, the date it is due PaymentAmount
+    If this is a recurring payment, the date it is due PaymentGross
-    The total amount of the payment
+    The total gross amount of the payment, including any fees and taxes PaymentFee
-PaymentQuantity
+    Any transaction fees incurred on the payment PaymentAmount / PaymentNet
+    The net amount of the payment, excludes any fees and taxes PaymentQuantity
     (if quantities are enabled) The number of items the payment covers PaymentUnitPrice